Weddings provide florists an ideal opportunity to showcase their creativity and talent for crafting beautiful arrangements and displays.

 Inventory damage: Severe weather, equipment malfunction, or extreme temperatures could damage your flowers and plants.

-Delivery delays: You might have everything ready to go as planned, but your vehicle doesn't make the delivery due to mechanical failures, or your driver gets lost and shows up late for the event.
+Transportation issues: You might have everything ready to go as planned, but your vehicle doesn't make the delivery due to mechanical failures, or your driver gets lost and shows up late for the event.

 Weddings bring together people—and possibly pets—of all ages and health histories.
-A beautiful-smelling flower to some might be a health concern for others, due to allergies or other medical conditions.
+A beautiful-smelling flower to some might be a health concern for others due to allergies or other medical conditions.
+Or a routine practice could impact your customers.
+For example, your leaf shine spray could cause an allergic reaction.

 These situations might not be top of mind, but even if just one person has a medical issue due to the flowers and plants or chemicals you use at a wedding, it could lead to a loss for your business.